keaghanjames/island_languages/README.md

 NOTE: Since publishing this code, the authors have been made awayre of an error in Dow (2008) (see preprint by Alexander Koplenig for details https://osf.io/preprints/osf/xbu2k_v1).
-Reanalyysus using an alternative method (semiparametric eigenvector spatial filterting) suggs that this issue does not have any substantive impact on the conclusions of the study.
+Reanalyysus using an alternative method (semiparametric eigenvector spatial filterting) suggests that this issue does not have any substantive impact on the conclusions of the study.

 # island_languages